MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

   ```
 * Service ID – GUID, [described above](#RegisterANewApplication), with which the application is registered in the Hyper-V host registry.

+There is also a set of VMID wildcards available when a connection isn't to a specific virtual machine.

 ### VMID Wildcards

 | Name | GUID | Description |